 Hemp History Week is an annual grassroots campaign event held every June that advocates for federal laws on hemp to be changed and to legalize industrial hemp farming.
-The campaign also seeks to educate the public about the many uses and health benefits of hemp.
+The campaign also seeks to educate the public about the many uses of hemp.
 The campaign consists of hemp farmers and hemp-product manufacturers and is endorsed by people like Dr. Andrew Weil, Alicia Silverstone, Jason Mraz, Ziggy Marley, and John Salley.

 Congress Recognizes Hemp History Week

 Did you know that the first draft of the Declaration of Independence was written on hemp paper?
 Hemp used to be very popular for thousands of years and was widely used as paper in the United States during the Revolutionary War.
 John Adams, Thomas Jefferson, and George Washington all grew hemp, and George Washington grew hemp on all five of his farms.
 Lawmakers revisited industrial legal hemp again when a group of Senators, including Sen. Jeff Merkley (D-OR), Sen. Rand Paul (R-KY) and Sen. Ron Wyden (D-OR), introduced the Hemp History Week bill.
 The bill passed June 8, 2017, but federal law still prohibits hemp farming.
 The recognition was still a victory for the Hemp History Week campaign.

 Many farmers are cultivating hemp legally due to The Farm Bill of 2014, which allows states to legalize regulated hemp farming locally, and there is strong support from the public to lift the federal ban on hemp farming.
 Money talks and the hemp industry is worth $688 million dollars and its market value grew 25 percent last year.
 The rapid market growth has prompted entrepreneurs and other advocates to support lifting the federal ban.